-Vernon will continue to assist with the transition over the next month before turning the page to his next chapter: less time at his desk, more time at “the farm” learning to use the great shortline equipment that continues to bring Choice, Value and Innovation to Agriculture, more time with young grandson Calvin and more.
+Vernon will continue to assist with the transition over the next month before turning the page to his next chapter: less time at his desk, more time at “the farm” learning to use the great shortline equipment that continues to bring Choice, Value and Innovation to Agriculture, and more time with young grandson Calvin.

 Steve Hathaway’s email is Steve@FarmEquip.org.